avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 red and the block states in yellow.
 ```

-In GDPC, you can specify the block states of a {class}`.Block` instance bye
+In GDPC, you can specify the block states of a {class}`.Block` instance by
 passing a dict as the second parameter:

 ```python